maxibove13/SRGAN/README.md

 ## Google Colab

+If you want to run this network in `google colab`:

 After you clone the repository in a `Google Drive` folder, mount it to your colab session in order to use the repository features.